indiana-university/javamail-smime-transport/README.md

 A properties file whose default location is `/opt/j2ee/security/kr//opt/j2ee/security/kr/rice-keystore.properties`.
 This location can be overridden with a `KEYSTORE_PROPERTY_FILE_PATH` environment variable.

 The properties file should have `keystore.file` and `keystore.password` entries as well as at least one email address mapped to its certificate password.
-For example:.
+For example:

 ```properties
 keystore.file=/path/to/keystore.jks